AbsaOSS/atum-service/README.md

 ### Test controls

-The project uses
-- the `.sbtrc` [(link)](https://www.scala-sbt.org/1.x/docs/Best-Practices.html#.sbtrc) file to manage and control the execution of integration tests.
-The Integration tests are the ones with the tag `IntegrationTest.` Below are the commands configured in the `.sbtrc` file to facilitate different testing scenarios:
+See the commands configured in the `.sbtrc` [(link)](https://www.scala-sbt.org/1.x/docs/Best-Practices.html#.sbtrc) file to provide different testing profiles.
-- the sbt custom commands (server module only)

 ### Run Unit Tests
-Use the `test` command to execute all tests, skipping all Integration tests.
+Use the `test` command to execute all unit tests, skipping all other types of tests.
 - requires java 8
 ```
 sbt "project agent" test "project model" test